Blockchain: Future-proofing healthcare

 "Blockchains could be used to store our medical records, enabling patients to resume ownership of their personal data, while also allowing professional healthcare practitioners to interact with it, revolutionising the delivery of treatments and preventative care."

-Estonia, a Baltic country that borders Russia, .
+Estonia, a Baltic country that borders Russia, has been called the most advanced digital society in the world.
 People’s health records are stored on a blockchain, which among other things allows medication to be tracked from its manufacture all the way down to the patient's adherence.

 Sharing medical research